bluepylons/Boston/Boston - Current design/3D printed version/Draft instructions.md

 ## To Do

-* Instructions on how to solder per-key LEDs
+* Instructions on how to solder per-key LEDs (soldered version only - the hotswap version does not have the per-key LEDs)

+## Errata

+* If you are using split 1u numpad + and =, the + and = are reversed in Vial, QMK, and in the key diagram.
+For now just assign the key you want to + to =, and vice versa.

 # Table of Contents